 While recent SPI values are near the long-term average, the SPI record indicates that much more severe precipitation deficits have occurred in the past.
 With warmer temperatures in recent decades, the recent series of droughts had impacts comparable to the droughts in the early and middle 20th century, despite smaller long-term precipitation deficits.
-This means that if (or when) another period of lack of precipitation develops like those in the early and middle 20th century, the higher temperatures will lead to unprecedently severe drought impacts.
+This means that if (or when) another period of lack of precipitation develops like those in the early and middle 20th century, the higher temperatures will lead to unprecedented severe drought impacts.

 Increased carbon dioxide does not reduce the temperature effect of evaporation from lakes and reservoirs or from bare soil.
-Historically, there has been an increase in the evaporative capacity of the atmosphere across most of Texas, especially in West Texas and the Panhandle, and that trend is expected to continue due to robust projections of rising temperatures.
-A continuation of the observed trend would lead to a roughly 4% increase in expected summertime evaporative losses from reservoirs in 2036 compared to 2000-2018.
+Historically, there has been an increase in the evaporative capacity of the atmosphere across most of Texas, especially in West Texas and the Panhandle, which is expected to continue due to robust projections of rising temperatures.^{xiiv} A continuation of the observed trend would lead to a roughly 7% increase in expected summertime evaporative losses from reservoirs in 2036 compared to 2000-2018, much larger than historic increases in precipitation.^{xiv}

 For hydrological drought, runoff is important.
-Runoff changes depend on changes in soil moisture and changes in precipitation amount and intensity.
-Across the midlatitudes, there is on average a decrease of topsoil moisture but little change in deep soil moisture.
-This would favor a slight decrease in runoff for a given amount of precipitation.
-Countering that is the tendency for greater rainfall intensity, which would lead to a greater runoff fraction and in turn would partially cause the decrease in soil moisture, while a model-simulated change in precipitation seasonality in some areas could lead to greater drying in summer when drought is most severe.
+Changes in runoff depend on changes in soil moisture and changes in precipitation amount and intensity.
+Across the midlatitudes, there is on average a decrease of topsoil moisture but little change in deep soil moisture.^{xlvi} This would favor a slight decrease in runoff for a given amount of precipitation.
+But the tendency for greater rainfall intensity^{xlvii} leads to a greater runoff fraction and would contribute to a decrease in soil moisture.
+Climate models are consistent in predicting a decrease in runoff in parts of Texas during most months, but an increase in runoff during the wettest months.^{xlviii} A broader analysis for the entire state of Texas is ongoing.

 Overall, the most detailed recent study of simulated streamflow impacts finds a projected increase in both drought severity and flood severity for the two studied river basins.
-Those increases appear to be unaffected by errors in calculating the drought indices.

-Despite all the nuances discussed above, the primary driver for changes in future drought remains changes in overall precipitation amount.
+Those increases appear to be unaffected by errors in calculating the drought indices.^{xlix} Despite all the nuances discussed above, the primary driver for changes in future drought remains changes in overall precipitation amount.
 In Texas, the projected slight decrease mentioned in the previous section would imply a small increase of drought intensity by itself.
 For agricultural drought, this small increase of meteorological drought could easily be neutralized by improved water use efficiency by plants, leading to no agricultural drought trend or even a reduction in drought susceptibility, though several other factors will come into play, not least the increasing temperatures.
 For hydrologic drought, the increase of surface water evaporation would worsen the impact of the increased meteorological drought.

 Because of all the factors at play, it is impossible to make quantitative statewide projections of drought trends.
-The majority of factors point toward increased drought severity.
-Nonetheless, it seems highly likely that any such underlying trend will be dwarfed during the next couple of decades by the impact of multidecadal variability, which historical records show is large for Texas.
-Also, as indicated by paleoclimate records, worse droughts have occurred in Texas than the climate data record alone would indicate, and rainfall deficits comparable to those earlier in the 20th century would have greater impacts due to higher temperatures.
+The majority of factors point toward increased drought severity, including more erratic runoff into reservoirs.
+Nonetheless, any such underlying trend may be dwarfed during the next couple of decades by the impact of multidecadal variability, which historical records show is large for Texas.
+Also, as indicated by paleoclimate records, worse droughts have occurred in Texas than the climate data record alone would indicate.
+Future rainfall deficits comparable to those earlier in the 20th century will have greater impacts due to higher temperatures.1